Identifying the vulnerability of urban environments during summer heat waves

 The project uses very high resolution (VHR) satellite imagery from the Pleiades mission.
 Using a detailed description of the urban fabric, the aim is to implement a reproducible methodology to develop indicators based on the Local Climate Zone (LCZ) concept developed by the international urban climatology community [Stewart & Oke 2012].
-This method segments areas into homogeneous elementary typo-morphological units based on their climatic behaviour.
+Reproducible in any city, this method segments areas into homogeneous elementary typo-morphological units based on their climatic behaviour.
 The project’s objectives relate to the vulnerability of the urban environment during summer heat waves, as well as to local efforts to adapt and attenuate heat peaks through better urban design.
 Identifying LCZs involves producing geographical layers describing urban morphology (four indicators) and land use (three indicators).
 A study [Leconte et al. 2018] shows that the intensity of the heat island and these indicators can be correlated to the surface scale of the LCZ.

-The project follows up the DIACLIMAP project financed by the ADEME (French environment and energy management agency) between 2015 and 2017.
-DIACLIMAP developed a method using VHSR imagery to produce LCZ indicators for the Greater Nancy area cross-referenced with locally measured microclimatic data [10th ICUC, Bouyer et al.].
+The project follows up the DIACLIMAP project financed by the ADEME (French environment and energy management agency) between 2015 and 2017 on the Greater Nancy metropolis, SatLCZ demonstrates that the use of VHR imagery makes it possible to produce and update LCZ indicators for any type of urban fabric, with or without such rich geographical databases as those in France.
 Indicators are calculated using 3D frames with layers of “impermeable surfaces” and “permeable surfaces” taken from the imagery as well as a digital surface model also taken from satellite imagery.

 - Lille, France

-- Digital terrain model
+- Digital Terrain Model

 - Land use map

-- Classed as a Local Climate Zone
+- Classification in Local Climate Zone